EnfrijoladaDeFrijol/EnfrijoladaDeFrijol/README.md

 <img align="right" alt="Eva01" src="https://media2.giphy.com/media/oASEJVd5lkgMBMDCcl/giphy.gif?cid=ecf05e47kpqpp0v5xds823vx5pfsh18gcleupyq93g9jp4nh&ep=v1_stickers_search&rid=giphy.gif&ct=s" width="300px">

-## :mortar_board: I'm currently studying Computer Engineering at the very Facultad de Ingenieria
+## :milky_way: I'm currently studying Computer Engineering at the very Facultad de Ingenieria

-I've worked hard to get to this point where I feel I can dedicate myself to technology and development, but likewise one of my biggest dreams is to be a good teacher to contribute a grain of sand to this chaotic world.
+<p align="center">I've worked hard to get to this point where I feel I can dedicate myself to technology and development, but likewise one of my biggest dreams is to be a good teacher to contribute a grain of sand to this chaotic world.</p>

 - 🌱 I am pre-inter at PROTECO.
 - :penguin: I am also a linux user.